-You might be surprised to learn that I wasn't a natural at singing - I mean, not too many voice coaches would admit that they struggled along the way to building a great voice.
+You might be surprised to learn that I wasn't a natural at singing - I mean, not too many voice coaches would admit that they used to suck, right?

 I know, I know - it's probably much easier to market a course or lessons by just saying "I'm simply the greatest ever" instead of "I had some issues along the way" right?
 But this was something I really struggled with when I was first learning, the disconnect between my coaches who were awesome singers, and myself that was struggling desperately to squeeze "the secret" out of them that was going to fix my voice.

 After all, it's pretty hard to learn how to do something from someone who just "has it" naturally - just because someone is a native French speaker from birth doesn't mean that they actually understand how to help you speak French, or that they even recall the process of learning as a child; and much the same can be said for learning how to sing.